worktheclock/replit.github.io/tutorials/21-build-snake-with-kaboom.md

 };

 let current_direction = directions.RIGHT;
-let run_loop = false;
+let run_action = false;
 let snake_length = 3;
 let snake_body = [];

 ```

 First, we define an object with properties for each of the allowable directions the snake can move in.
 This makes code that checks and changes directions easy to read and change, compared to just using numbers or strings to define the directions.
 The variable `current_direction` tracks the direction the snake is moving at any given time.
-We choose a starting direction, `RIGHT`, as its default. `run_loop` is a flag variable that we'll use to flag if we are in the actual game, or setting up, or ending the game.
+We choose a starting direction, `RIGHT`, as its default. `run_action` is a flag variable that we'll use to flag if we are in the actual game, or setting up, or ending the game.
 The variable `snake_length` keeps track of how long the snake tail has become – we start it at a chosen value of 3.
 Finally, `snake_body` holds all the screen objects that make up the snake's body.

 Now we can add a function to spawn, and respawn, the snake.